foundry-rs/book/src/tutorials/foundry-docker.md

 RUN forge build
 RUN forge test
 ```
-You can build this docker image and see forge build and run the tests:
+You can build this docker image and watch forge build/run the tests within the container:
 ```sh
 docker build --no-cache --progress=plain .
 ```

-Now, what happens if one of the tests failed?
+Now, what happens if one of our tests fail?
 Modify `src/test/NFT.t.sol` as you please to make one of the tests fail.
 Try to build image again.

 ```sh
 $> docker build --no-cache --progress=plain .